millennial home buying myths

 Interest rates are historically low and are projected to remain low and stable throughout 2021.
 This makes it an ideal time for first-time homebuyers to enter the housing market and receive a great mortgage rate.

-To find out more myths about this misunderstood generation, as well as common millennial home buying trends for 2021, check out the visual created by FHA Loans below:
+To find out more myths about this misunderstood generation, as well as common millennial home buying trends, check out the visual created by FHA Loans below:

 From the Blog